MLanguage/mlang/README.md

 guide or centralized discussion place about the project.
 Please email the authors if you are interested.

+Please note that the copyright of this code is owned by Inria; by contributing, you disclaim all copyright interests in favor of Inria.

 ## License

 The compiler is released under the GPL license (version 3).